Zahart2013/web_map/README.md

 After this file contains code to generate the map itself.

 <h2> Conclusion<br></h2>
 We can use this map to analyze dependences of film locations and population.
-To conclude, we can not find any dependency of these two characteristics.
+To conclude, we can not find any dependency of these two stats.